American-School-of-the-Hague/psd2l-plugin/BS_Users_Enrollments/README_Users_Enrollments.md

     use username portion of teacher/staff email addresses for D2L username.
     This is necessary because some staff use their @ash.nl email address as their guardian contact information.
-The parent accounts are created first resulting in a colision between the parent account username and teacher account username.
+The parent accounts are created first resulting in a collision between the parent account username and teacher account username.
     */
     regexp_replace(users.EMAIL_ADDR, '(@.*)', '') as "username",